Courses may include

 AMTM 1304 - Mechanics of Avionics I

-This course introduces the learner to various aircraft communication related avionics systems, their components and interconnections.
+This course introduces students to various aircraft communication related avionics systems, their components and interconnections.
 Topics include radio theory as it pertains to communications systems, cockpit voice and flight data recorders, emergency locator transmitters, and audio integration systems.
-Learners are given the opportunity to remove, install, inspect, maintain, troubleshoot, and test various avionics communication systems and components.
+Students are given the opportunity to remove, install, inspect, maintain, troubleshoot, and test various avionics communication systems and components.

 AMTM 1305 - Aircraft Electrical Systems I